 Corporate flat rate above £500k15% (Sch 4A FA 2003)NoneNone

 The comparison shows Wales sitting roughly in the middle: a generous nil band, no non-resident surcharge, no FTB regime, no corporate flat rate.
-The implication for landlord planning is that buying in Wales as a main residence is cheaper than in England across most of the market (up to roughly £750,000), and more expensive above £750,000 where the Welsh 10% and 12% bands bite harder than the SDLT 5% and 10% equivalent bands.
+For your planning, that means buying in Wales as a main residence is cheaper than in England across most of the market (up to roughly £750,000), and more expensive above £750,000 where the Welsh 10% and 12% bands bite harder than the SDLT 5% and 10% equivalent bands.

 Filing the return and paying the Welsh Revenue Authority

 LTT returns are filed online via the Welsh Revenue Authority's portal at gov.wales/file-tax-return-land-transaction-tax-online.
-Conveyancers typically submit the return on behalf of the buyer, with the buyer signing the return electronically.
+Your conveyancer typically submits the return on your behalf, with you signing it electronically.
 The return collects: parties to the transaction, effective date, chargeable consideration, declarations on higher rates and reliefs claimed, and the calculated LTT.

 Payment options are direct debit, bank transfer (BACS or Faster Payment), and (less commonly for routine residential) cheque.
 The Welsh Revenue Authority issues a UTRN (Unique Transaction Reference Number) when the return is submitted; the UTRN must be quoted on the payment so the Welsh Revenue Authority can reconcile.

-• Welsh higher residential rates apply where the buyer (or any joint buyer) already owns another dwelling.
+• Welsh higher residential rates apply where you (or any joint buyer) already own another dwelling.
 The Welsh higher rates are a standalone band structure (5% to 17%), not a flat surcharge stacked on the main rates.
 The structure was uplifted by 1 percentage point across all bands from 11 December 2024.
-The companion page walks the mechanics.

 • Welsh derelict and uninhabitable property refund route reclassifies severely derelict properties as non-residential, accessing the lower non-residential band structure (0% to 6%).
 The mechanism is the Welsh parallel to the SDLT Bewley case treatment under FA 2003.

-For Welsh landlords interested in the income-tax side, the 2027 property income tax rates pillar is UK-wide (income tax is not devolved at landlord-relevant rates).
-For comparison with the SDLT regime that applies if you also have property in England or Northern Ireland, our SDLT rates and surcharge pillar sits alongside this page.
-The Welsh equivalent of the SDLT 2% non-resident surcharge would have been a Welsh-side regulation; our SDLT non-resident surcharge page explains the English mechanism for cross-border investors.
+If you want the income-tax side, the 2027 property income tax rates are UK-wide (income tax is not devolved at landlord-relevant rates).
+If you also have property in England or Northern Ireland, our SDLT rates and surcharge guide covers the regime there.
+The Welsh equivalent of the SDLT 2% non-resident surcharge would have needed a Welsh-side regulation; for the English mechanism that does apply to cross-border investors, see our SDLT non-resident surcharge guide.

 Common mistakes Welsh buyers (and their advisers) make

 Treating the Welsh nil band as an FTB relief.
 The £225,000 nil band is universal; it is not contingent on first-time-buyer status.
-A buyer at £200,000 who has previously owned property pays no LTT at the main rates just as a first-time buyer does.
-The mistake matters in reverse: clients sometimes ask "do I get the Welsh first-time-buyer relief?" expecting a separate carve-out.
-There isn't one; the nil band is what they have.
+If you buy at £200,000 having owned property before, you pay no LTT at the main rates, just as a first-time buyer does.
+The mistake matters in reverse: people sometimes ask "do I get the Welsh first-time-buyer relief?" expecting a separate carve-out.
+There isn't one; the nil band is what you have.

 Assuming the SDLT 14-day clock applies.
 Welsh LTT returns are due within 30 days of the effective date, not 14.
 The longer window is a feature of the Welsh regime, not a bug.
 Conveyancers familiar with the English clock occasionally file early or assume strictness that doesn't apply; the bigger risk is complacency and a return slipping past 30 days because no one was tracking it.

 Assuming Welsh higher rates work like the SDLT additional dwellings surcharge.
 SDLT bolts a flat 5% on top of the standard residential rate.
 Welsh higher rates replace the standard residential band table with a standalone band structure starting at 5% from £1 and rising to 17% above £1.5 million.
-The mechanics are structurally different and conveyancers occasionally compute the Welsh higher rates by adding a flat number to the main rates, which produces the wrong answer.
-See our Welsh higher rates companion page for the correct mechanic.
+The mechanics are structurally different, and conveyancers occasionally compute the Welsh higher rates by adding a flat number to the main rates, which produces the wrong answer.
+If the higher rates apply to you, work from the standalone band table, not the main rates.

 Forgetting that "the UK" is not "England plus Wales".
 Property advice that lumps the UK together routinely gets Welsh LTT wrong because the rates, surcharges, reliefs and return clocks are different in each devolved jurisdiction.
-A landlord with property in Cardiff, Bristol and Edinburgh has three different tax regimes to track.
+If you hold property in Cardiff, Bristol and Edinburgh you have three different tax regimes to track.
 The four-nation table above is the starting point.

 Missing the cross-border apportionment.
 Cross-border purchases (typically rural estates along the Marches) require two returns on apportioned consideration: LTTA 2017 Sch 22 for the Welsh side, FA 2003 s.48A for the English side.
 The just-and-reasonable apportionment is rarely contentious for well-defined parcels, but it is occasionally missed entirely, leading to a single return on the full consideration to the wrong tax authority and a downstream enquiry from the other.